 – in hot salted water (for about 8 minutes)

-– steamed in a pressure cooker (for about 3 minutes).
+– or steamed in a pressure cooker (for about 3 minutes).

-Once cooked al dente, season with a tablespoon of oil and grated cheese (without animal rennet for vegetarians).
+Once cooked al dente, season with one tablespoon of oil and grated cheese (use cheese without animal rennet for vegetarians).

-Then place the boiled roots in a baking dish and bake in a preheated static oven at 350°F for about 12 minutes.
+Then place the boiled roots in a baking dish and cook in a preheated conventional oven at 356°F for about 12 minutes.

-Try baking the bitter roots with mascarpone and gorgonzola thinned with some milk.
+Try baking the bitter roots in the oven, seasoned with mascarpone and gorgonzola thinned with a little milk.